LucCodes/Python-Projects/Wordle/README.md

 # Python Wordle Clone
 # by Lucas Dias

-This project is a simple, text-based clone of Wordle
+This project is a simple, text-based clone of Wordle made in Python.

 ## How to Play

-1.  **Prerequisites:** Ensure you have Python 3 installed.
+1.  **Prerequisites:** Make sure you have Python 3 installed.
 2.  **Word List:** You need a file named `wordList.txt` in the same directory as `wordle.py`.
 This file should contain a list of valid 5-letter words, one word per line.
-The game will randomly select the secret word from this list and validate guesses against it.
+The game will randomly select a word from this list and validate guesses against it.
 3.  **Gameplay:**
     *   You have 6 attempts to guess the secret 5-letter word.
     *   Enter your 5-letter guess when prompted.